skiliton/java-exercises/README.md

 # Java exercises
-Solutions and unit tests for java exercises
+Solutions and unit tests for java exercises for university lab

 ## Tasks
 ### Task №1